RCmarkus/LearnPaython_Class/README.md

 # LearnPaython_Class
-how to write Python Program
+how to write Python Programs

+just for testing and learning